spacebudz/nebula/README.md

 console.log(txHash);
 ```

-This creates a unique royalty token with and sends it to a script address controlled by the owner address.
+This creates a unique royalty token and sends it to a script address controlled by the owner.
 The output contains the royalty/fee information.
 After calling `Contract.createRoyalty(..)` you should see a message in the terminal including the `royalty token`.
 Paste it into the Contract config as described in the next step.

 2. Instantiate the contract and deploy reference scripts.